firebase/firebase-js-sdk/common/api-review/vertexai.api.md

 import { FirebaseAuthTokenData } from '@firebase/auth-interop-types';
 import { FirebaseError } from '@firebase/util';

-// @public (undocumented)
+// @public
 export class ArraySchema extends Schema {
-    // Warning: (ae-forgotten-export) The symbol "SchemaParams" needs to be exported by the entry point index.d.ts constructor(schemaParams: SchemaParams, items: TypedSchema);
+    constructor(schemaParams: SchemaParams, items: TypedSchema);
     // (undocumented)
     items: TypedSchema;
-    // Warning: (ae-forgotten-export) The symbol "_SchemaRequest" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-incompatible-release-tags) The symbol "toRequest" is marked as @public, but its signature references "_SchemaRequest" which is marked as @internal
     //
     // (undocumented)
-    toJSON(): _SchemaRequest;
+    toRequest(): _SchemaRequest;
 }

 // @public